folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 In the above snippet and in the process syntax definition, `next` is a placeholder or hole for an arbitrarily deep nesting of `ExprF`s or `ProgramF`s respectively.
-The main usage of `Fix` is that it gives traversals and folds of our syntax tree for free.
+The main usage of `Fix` is that it gives traversals and folds of our syntax tree for free because these are generically defined on `Fix`.

 We also need values in our language.
-To write more interesting examples we extend the types of values that can be used from references, booleans and functions to also include integers, strings, and basic integer and logic operators.
+To write more interesting examples we extend the types of values that can be used from names, booleans and functions to also include references, integers, strings, and basic integer and logic operators.

 ```haskell
 data Value